cicconee/go-cicd-example/README.md

 journalctl -u example
 ```

+_Hint: append a `-f` to the end of the command to get a continous stream of logs_.

 If everything is configured correctly you should see the logs.

 If you are like me and got the `No journal files were found` message, something is configured incorrectly.
 I found that the Ubuntu 22.04 (LTS) droplet comes with a corrupted journal service (or I am overlooking a configuration setting).
 First verify that the service is at least writing to the `syslog`.